-And of course: Whether you’re growing basil or your own stash of edamame beans, you’ll never want your harvest to go to waste.
-Check out our tips on how to put vegetable scraps back to use: Reuse Vegetable Scraps: Skip the Trash and put Food back on your Plate.
-Make the most out of what you harvest with creative recipe ideas such as homemade pesto or vegetable broth.
+And, of course: Whether you’re growing basil or your own stash of edamame beans, you’ll never want your harvest to go to waste: check out our tips on reusing vegetable scraps.
+Make the most of what you harvest with creative recipe ideas such as homemade pesto or vegetable broth.

 3. Let It All Hang Out … to Dry

 It’s so simple: Hang up your laundry to dry rather than putting it in the dryer.
 A dryer requires a massive amount of energy and is usually unnecessary.
-Whether you hang it outdoors or in your house, your laundry will dry on the line by itself all without requiring a lick of electricity.
-Just keep an eye on humidity levels in the winter and you’ll be fine.
+Whether you hang it outdoors or in your house, your laundry will dry on the line by itself, all without requiring a lick of electricity.
+Check out our guide on drying laundry naturally to get the best results.

 Do yourself and the environment a favor and start a compost pile.
 Your fruit and veggie waste languishes not in the landfill, but rather can be reused to provide valuable nutrients for your houseplants and garden pots and plots.
 Keeping a compost pile harnesses valuable energy from our food waste and eliminates the need to carry heavy sacks of dirt for planting.
 It’s an easy and important step on the path to self-sufficiency.

 Whether you already have a compost pile or you’re wondering if you can compost in an urban environment, too — check out our comprehensives guides on the topic: